 For many winter time is the prime holiday time to follow the sun and board a flight to the south – at least if you have grown up in a part of Europe where winters are long, cold and dark.
 And yet, to me going north in winter has its own very special appeal.
 It seemed just natural to make my way to Shetland for the first time at the end of January.
-If you plan a similar trip to Shetland off-season, have a look at my quick guide!
+If you plan a similar trip to the islands off-season, use my Shetland winter guide to plan your trip!

 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.